Tsakunelson/disaster-response-project/README.md

 ## Project Motivation

 Model, Build and Deploy a framework to enhance accurate reponse from target organizations, given streams of messages by civilians in natural dister sites.
-This project has 2 main objectives on target:
+This project has 2 main objectives:

-- I dentifying and structing incoming messages from natural disaster victims.
+- I dentify and structure incoming messages from natural disaster victims.
 - Automatically Classify the messages into categories to enhance and accurate response in real time.